HomeSMLEEthics & Patient Safety

 Question 2

-D) Document the error thoroughly in the patient's chart without direct patient notification.
+D) Document the corrected dose in the patient's chart but omit mentioning the initial error.

 Explanation: This area is hidden for preview users.